-- Five years: Frame - Two years: Fork, Drive Arms, Crank Arms, and Steering Column - One year: All Other Components, Paint and Decals

-This is the only warranty for your ElliptiGO bike and it is limited to the initial purchaser (it expires upon resale or transfer of the product to another party).
+- Five years: Frame - Two years: Fork, Drive Arms, Crank Arms, and Steering Column - One year: All Other Components, Paint and Decals limited to the initial purchaser (it expires upon resale or transfer of the product to another party).
 The warranty applies only to products purchased from ElliptiGO Inc. directly or from an authorized dealer.